Updated 9:20 p.m. ET

 The National Hurricane Center predicts the storm will be "very near the east coast of Florida by Thursday evening."

-Georgia Gov. Nathan Deal also declared a state of emergency for 13 counties in that state's coastal areas.
+Georgia Gov. Nathan Deal also declared a state of emergency for 30 counties.

 In South Carolina, Gov. Nikki Haley said at a press conference she had declared a state of emergency and would close 31 coastal schools and evacuate about a million people from the coast beginning Wednesday afternoon.
 "Fill your car up with fuel," she told residents.